spire-resilient-systems/compound_threat_analyzer/README.md

     There is another script in this directory called ```summaries-grid-maker.py``` for analysis purposes.
 It generates the information on when the sites go down and the correlations between the site failures in the case of the superhurricane.

 3. **Synthetic hurricane data:**
     The directory ```./data/synthetic_data``` contains the script ```synthetic_hurricane_impact_generator.py``` that can be used to create synthetic hurricane data that the analyzer can use.
 The script can generate data based on the probabilities of each site's failure and correlated failure probabilities.
 The probabilities can be set in the ```main()``` function in the script by editing the dictionary objected named ```probs```.
-The synthetic hurricanes are not used by the SERDP experiments script, however, it can be useful for exploring the impact of correlated failures between sites in more detail.
+The synthetic hurricanes are not used by the SRDS experiments script, however, it can be useful for exploring the impact of correlated failures between sites in more detail.

 We also have the following dummy data file:
 - **No Hurricane file:**